 For the uninitiated, Madhya Pradesh has several vegetarian and non-vegetarian delights to offer.
 The cuisine changes in different parts of the state, depending upon its history and geographical conditions, but wheat and meat remain the staples almost everywhere.
 Amli Ri Kadhi, Bhutte Ka Kees, Indori Poha & Jalebi, Bedai, Gatpat, Garadu, Daal Bafla, Mawa Baati and Khoya Jalebi are some of the vegetarian dishes that you can enjoy in the state of Madhya Pradesh.
 For this month’s Shhhhh Cooking Secretly Challenge, I decided to make Indori Poha, a famous beaten rice dish from the streets of Indore.

 The Indori Poha is not your ordinary dish of rice flakes.
 It is a fragrant, extremely flavourful version of poha that you have to try out to believe the beauty of.
-Freshly made Jeeravan Masala, the fennel seeds (saunf) that go into the tempering, the generous dose of sev, raw onions, finely chopped coriander and pomegranate arils that it is served with – all these are the hallmarks of a good plate of Indori Poha.
+Freshly made Jeeravan Masala, the generous dose of sev, raw onions, finely chopped coriander and pomegranate arils that it is served with – all these are the hallmarks of a good plate of Indori Poha.

-I made the poha with home-made, freshly ground Jeeravan Masala, and was richly rewarded for my efforts.
+I made the Jeeravan Masala at home, as I was saying earlier, and was richly rewarded for my efforts.
 The Indori Poha turned out lip-smackingly delicious, and was much adored by everyone at home.
 It makes for a beautiful breakfast option, something quite different from the usual for us.
 Needless to say, I’m so thrilled at having discovered this!

 Now, let us check out the recipe for Indori Poha, shall we?